Playing your First Games – Astra Militarum Getting Started – Part 7

 It’s Too Much!

 To begin with, you may be overwhelmed and find it difficult to remember everything for your first games.
 That is normal!
-Let your opponent know and they may help you, prompting you to a missed re-roll or forgotten Stratagem perhaps.
+Let your opponent know and they may help you, prompting you to a missed re-roll or a certain Stratagem perhaps.

 Perhaps stick to a couple of rules to use during your first games;